ahrefs/ocannl/README.md

 * OCANNL only supports backpropagation, while OWL supports full forward and backward auto-diff.
 * Some aspects are more centralized in OCANNL than in OWL and form the "infrastructure", with less of an intention to be extended or even read by end-users:
   * Shape inference is fully handled by [`Shape`](lib/shape.ml).
-  * [`Formula`](lib/formula.ml) implements "putting pieces together".
+  * [`Tensor`](lib/tensor.ml) implements "putting pieces together".
   * [`Session`](lib/session.ml) implements the session logic.
   * [`Code`](lib/code.ml) generates the code and performs backend-agnostic optimizations (_virtual nodes_ whose computation is inlined).
 * Some aspects that are more core to OWL are "delegated to user-land" in OCANNL.
   * [`Operation`](lib/operation.ml) is just a bunch of functions, what users implementing new computational primitives would do.
-  * Specific network architectures, e.g. MLP, CNN, Transformer, can hopefully be concisely formulated and belong to individual projects in OCANNL -- while it seems to me they are more part of the library in OWL.
+  * Specific network architectures, e.g. MLP, CNN, Transformer, can hopefully be concisely tensorted and belong to individual projects in OCANNL -- while it seems to me they are more part of the library in OWL.
 In this regard working on new architectures is not impeded by OCANNL.
   * But the enabling mechanisms, such as "generalized `einsum`", belong to the OCANNL library/infrastructure.
 In this regard OCANNL is less extensible.
 * OCANNL provides lower-level compilation backends than OWL, it is more self-contained in this sense.